Christian Yelich Player Props: Brewers vs. Braves

 Christian Yelich At The Plate

-- Yelich has 102 hits and an OBP of .371 to go with a slugging percentage of .475.
-All three of those stats rank first among Milwaukee hitters this season.
+- Yelich has 109 hits and an OBP of .376 to go with a slugging percentage of .484.
+All three of those stats are tops among Milwaukee hitters this season.

-- Among the qualified batters in MLB, he ranks 26th in batting average, 19th in on-base percentage, and 38th in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 15th, his on-base percentage ranks 14th, and he is 31st in the league in slugging.

-- Yelich is batting .286 with one homer during his last outings and is on a four-game hitting streak.
+- Yelich will look to extend his eight-game hitting streak.
+He's batting .400 with one homer over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.